Core Wounds

 Pathways to Healing

-Healing from childhood invalidation requires rebuilding trust in your own emotions and learning to honor your experiences as valid and important.
-Here are some strategies to begin this journey:
+Healing from childhood invalidation involves rebuilding trust in your emotions and honoring your inner experiences as valid and meaningful.
+While the journey takes time, it can be deeply transformative.
+Here are some supportive strategies to begin:

-• The Heal Your Inner Child app offers guided meditations designed specifically to help you reconnect with and validate your feelings.
-These sessions provide a safe space to rebuild the emotional trust that may have been eroded in childhood.
+• The Heal Your Inner Child app features a full therapist-designed program, including guided meditations and emotional processing tools created to help you reconnect with and validate your feelings.
+These sessions provide a safe, supportive space to rebuild inner trust.

-• Journaling prompts and emotional awareness exercises can help you practice recognizing and honoring your thoughts and feelings.
-By actively exploring your emotional landscape, you can begin to rebuild the connection to your true self.
+• Journaling prompts and emotional awareness exercises can help you explore and honor your thoughts and feelings.
+This practice supports a deeper connection to your authentic self.

 Seeking Professional Help